 With just a little bit of salt this ordinary side becomes a revelation.
 For those looking for something a bit heartier, we recommend you indulge in their Hot Mess Fries — hand-cut fries covered with sloppy joe and shredded white cheese.

 The Chattaway is a Burg icon.
 Their clawfoot bathtub planters, eccentric interior design and dreamy patio embody all that makes St. Pete the Sunshine City.
 Their no frills Chattaburger is famous amongst local diners and their crinkle-cut fries serve as the perfect complement.
 Our affinity for the Chattaway’s fries comes from nostalgia.
 A meal at this restaurant is truly a simple pleasure.

-These fries are cooked in duck fat,and come garnished with the perfect amount of salt arriving with each bite.
+These fries are cooked in duck fat and are garnished with just enough salt.
 The side is the perfect companion to the St. Petersburger — 30-day Locale dry-aged beef, ‘merican cheese sauce, smoked gouda, Niman Ranch bacon, sautéed mushrooms and secret sauce.

 Zaytoon owners Waleed and Mary Khalel incorporate locally made produce into all of their savory dishes.
 Waleed was born in Jerusalem and has been in the U.S. for 35 years.
 Mary was born and raised in Kentucky.
 Zaytoon’s is the realization of a shared dream.
 The Khalel’s hope to expand the palates of St. Pete residents by offering the fare served up and down the streets of Waleed’s home.